Victor Osimhen: Serie A giants ready to challenge Chelsea for Super Eagles star

 The Nigerian forward, currently playing for Turkish giants Galatasaray, has attracted fresh attention from the Italian heavyweights, who are preparing for a Champions League play-off clash against his Turkish club in February.

-Osimhen’s future remains one of the hottest topics in the transfer market, with Juventus, Chelsea and Manchester United all keeping close tabs on the Super Eagles forward.
+Osimhen’s future remains one of the hottest topics in the transfer market, with Juventus and Chelsea keeping close tabs on the Super Eagles forward.

 The 27-year-old striker continues to impress despite moving from Napoli to Galatasaray, maintaining his reputation as one of Europe’s most reliable goal scorers.